Ferdinand Sinaga

-Ferdinand Alfred Sinaga (born 18 September 1988), nicknamed The Dragon, is an Indonesian professional footballer who last played as a forward for Liga Nusantara club Persiba Balikpapan.
+Ferdinand Alfred Sinaga (born 18 September 1988), nicknamed The Dragon, is an Indonesian professional footballer who plays as a forward for Liga 4 club Persma 1960.

 Club career

 Persib Bandung

 Ahead of the 2014 Indonesia Super League, Sinaga signed a contract with Persib Bandung.
 He welcomed the contract.
 According to him, this makes him even more confident that he has chosen the right club.
 He opens up opportunities to continue playing with Persib after his contract expires in two years.

 He made his league debut on 2 February 2014, coming on as a starter in a 1–0 home win against Sriwijaya.
 Three days later, Sinaga scored his first league goal for Maung Bandung, scoring equalizer in a 2–1 home win against Persita Tangerang at Jalak Harupat Stadium.
 In March 2014, Sinaga was banned for two matches by the Football Association of Indonesia for excessively cursing at a referee in a match against Semen Padang on 16 February 2014.
 He missed Persib's next matches against PS Barito Putera and Arema Cronus.
 In addition to the ban, he was also fined 25 million rupiahs for his behavior.
 On 20 April, he scored a brace for Persib in a 1–4 away win against Gresik United.
 On 20 May, in a match against Pelita Bandung Raya, he was involved in an incident with Latvian international, Deniss Romanovs in the 50th minute.
 The incident began when he started taking Romanovs' towel and dousing him with water.
 His actions sparked a scuffle between the two teams, which led to the referee calling a halt to the match.
 In the same match, Sinaga scored equalizer in the 82nd minute.
 The game ended in a 2–2 draw.
 On 25 May, he scored another brace for Persib in a 2–2 draw against Arema Cronus.
 On 10 June, Sinaga scored a spectacular bicycle kick in a 3–1 win over PS Barito Putera.
 He juggled the ball twice from a corner kick before unleashing an unstoppable overhead kick into the net.
 On 10 October, he recorded his tenth goal for the team in a 2–3 win at away to Mitra Kukar.
 And continued scored again in October in a 3–1 home win against Persebaya Surabaya twelve days later.

 Sinaga played in the 2014 Indonesia Super League Final against Persipura Jayapura.
 Although he did not manage to score in normal time, Sinaga netted the second penalty for Persib in the 5–3 penalty shootout win.
 On 1 December 2014, Sinaga officially left Persib Bandung, because there was no discussion about the contract from the management.
 With Persib Bandung this season, he was named the best player in 2014 season, and made 23 appearances and scored 11 goals, two points adrift of Persib Bandung's top scorer Makan Konaté.